 At 360ydc (youth developing capacity), we believe young people possess tremendous potential to grow up as exemplary human beings who can influence the lives of their families, teams and communities.
-Our leagues, camps and coaches strive to cultivate a caring yet challenging environment where youth from any background can unleash this vast potential and to succeed within and beyond the “game”.
-We encourage young people to draw from themselves and continue to refine universal and timeless values such as purpose, honesty, initiative, grit, challenge, agency, humility, courage, compassion, critical thought, health, love and team/family/community.
-Our programs strive to offer a fun, developmental and holistic basketball experience - focusing on life-skills first and then basketball development.
-We take a deep or transformative approach to learning and basketball improvement, where our professionally educated coaches teach by the following philosophy:
+Our leagues, camps and coaches strive to cultivate a caring yet challenging environment in which young child or teenager from any background can unleash their vast potential and to succeed within and beyond the “game”.
+We encourage young people to aspire and live by the universal and timeless values of purpose, honesty, initiative, grit, challenge, agency, humility, courage, compassion, critical thought, health, love and team/family/community.
+Our programs strive to offer a fun, developmental and holistic basketball experience - focusing on values and then basketball development.
+We take a deep or transformative approach to learning and basketball improvement, where our professionally educated coaches teach by the 5 pillars of learning:

 Learning to Know;